 With an affluent neighborhood (median household earnings at 208,000 USD, and no state income tax) and low crime rate comes the more substantial cost of housing.
 Median home value stands at almost 628,000 USD, and rent is 1,435 dollars.
 Still, 93% of the population live in their own house, and only 2 percent of families are considered poor.

 If you wish to live in one of the fastest-growing places in the US, then moving to Austin is the perfect solution.
 Living there can be great for your career (or love, if you’re moving for a relationship), but also for children.
 For that, you don’t have to look much further than Austin’s neighborhood, Cherrywood.

 Cherrywood is a mix of high-rising buildings and more traditional houses, about three miles from the city center, with streets lined with towering trees.
 Residents are mostly students, young professionals, and people with kids.
-It has numerous beautiful parks, Patterson and Willowbrook Reach, among them, with sports courts, and it is a site of some of the best restaurants in Austin.
+It has numerous beautiful parks, so if you are moving with a dog they will enjoy living here.
+Patterson and Willowbrook Reach are among them, with sports courts, and it is a site of some of the best restaurants in Austin.
 Still, the local favorite is Cherrywood Coffeehouse, famous for its charm, yoga classes, almost twenty types of beer, and an excellent menu.

 But the greatest thing about Cherrywood is that it has all the perks of the suburb while being close to all downtown hotspots.

 If you decided to start packing for a move to a more kid-friendly area around Austin, you might as well choose Round Rock.
 Education opportunities there are excellent, and 94 percent of students graduate.
 Not bad for a town with a population of 130,000.
 On top of that, it is one of the most affordable towns on our list, and most of the folks own their homes.
 Also, crime rates are significantly lower than the national average.